 About 4% of all pregnant women in the United States are diagnosed with gestational diabetes.
 Risk factors for developing diabetes while pregnant include:

-- Modest weight gain prior to pregnancy (11 - 22 pounds or more)
+- Modest weight gain prior to pregnancy (11 to 22 pounds or more)

 - Family history of diabetes